kanehekili/TSVTools/README.md

 ## Tools for the TSV 1847 e.V.
 Weilheim

 All tools need python3, which can be downloaded from the python site.
 One python runtime is included [here](https://github.com/kanehekili/TSVTools/releases/download/V0.9/OmocC.zip).
-In addition pyQt6 has to installed: (in Terminal or Windoze cmd) :
+In addition pyQt6 has to be installed: (in Terminal or Windoze cmd) :

 pip install pyqt6